Associate Professor David Nichols

-Qualifications: BSc(Hons) PhD Lancaster PGCertTT Waik CEng MBCS CITP
+Qualifications: BSc(Hons) PhD Lancaster PGCertTT Waik MBCS CITP

 I received BSc(Hons) (1989) and PhD (1994) degrees in Computer Science from Lancaster University, UK.
-My PhD focussed on Intelligent Learning Environments.
-After my PhD I did post-doctoral research on digital libraries within the Computing Department at Lancaster.
+My PhD focused on Intelligent Learning Environments; after my PhD I was a post-doctoral researcher on digital libraries within the Computing Department at Lancaster.

 In 2000/1 I was a visiting lecturer here at Waikato.
 In 2001/2002 I was a Visiting Lecturer in Digital Libraries at the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign, USA.

 - Digital Libraries

 Lueg, C., Nichols, D., & Twidale, M. (2022).
 Usability matters—I’d like to complain about this user experience!.
 Information Matters, 2(4).
 Retrieved from https://informationmatters.org/

 Twidale, M. B., Nichols, D. M., & Lueg, C. P. (2021).
 Everyone everywhere: A distributed and embedded paradigm for usability.
 Journal of the Association for Information Science and Technology, 72(10), 1272-1284. doi:10.1002/asi.24465 Open Access version: https://hdl.handle.net/10289/14177